Food, Beverage & Consumer Health | Sectors | PM Group

 Food Sector Director

-PM Group began working on this project in 2011 at feasibility and concept design stages.
+PM Group began working on Glanbia's Belview development at the feasibility and concept design stages.
 We progressed onto site selection and master planning, basic and detailed design, regulatory licence applications (planning, fire safety, IPPC), procurement, construction management and start up assistance.
-First product from the facility was delivered in December 2014.

-Phase 1 consisted of a dairy intake facility, milk processing, evaporation, drying and powder handling and filling facilities.
-The key process elements were two GEA spray dryers with associated packaging equipment filling into 1 tonne & 25kg sacks.
+The Phase 1 development consisted of a dairy intake facility, milk processing, evaporation, drying and powder handling and filling facilities.
+The key process elements were two GEA spray dryers with associated packaging equipment filling into 1 tonne and 25kg sacks.

 Following the successful completion of Phase 1, PM Group was again retained by Glanbia (GIL) to provide EPCM services for a further expansion at the Belview site.
-Phase 2 will facilitate the continued growth of production by the company’s farmer-shareholders.
+Phase 2 facilitated the continued growth of production by the company’s farmer-shareholders.
+This development involved a new milk intake facility, a reverse osmosis concentration plant, evaporator, dryer, powder handling and storage with additional bagging / packing lines.

-On completion, the facility will consist of 3 large spray dryers running in parallel capable of producing both high quality powders and Infant Formula Ingredients.
-The plant will be fully automated from milk intake through to final packaging.
+The facility now incorporates 3 large spray dryers running in parallel and capable of producing both high quality powders and infant formula Ingredients.
+The plant is fully automated from milk intake through to final packaging.

 To reduce risk and ensure the design allowed for a fully integrated facility, we used the latest 3D modelling design tools.
-Through our world class BIM capability extended from the design phase through to construction, start‐up and handover.
-Glanbia were able to see how the extension would evolve and the high level of integration before a single stone was turned.
+BIM was central to the design, construction, start‐up and handover phases.
+Its use enabled Glanbia to see how the extension would evolve and the high level of integration before a single stone was turned.

-Energy efficiency was also a critical criteria and there are many sources of heat recovery throughout the plant to achieve a significant reduction in energy required.
+Energy efficiency was also a critical component and there are many sources of heat recovery throughout the plant to achieve a significant reduction in energy required.

 Food Sector Director